The Enneagram: A Map To Better Relationships With Yourself and Others

 The Enneagram (pronounced ANY-a-gram) is a profound and comprehensive personality typing system that helps you to understand yourself and other people with new depth and accuracy.
-It is like having X-ray glasses that enables you to see yourself and others with startling new clarity.
-Because understanding yourself and others is so important, this knowledge has the potential to change your life and all your relationships.
+It is like having X-ray glasses that enable you to see yourself and others with startling new clarity.
+Because understanding yourself and others are so important, this knowledge has the potential to change your life and all your relationships.

 The goal of the Enneagram is that as we grow, we will embody more of our type’s positive qualities and less of the negative qualities.
 We will be able to move around the circle and be our best selves.
 Through this system, we also gain immensely practical wisdom on communication and relationships that is not clouded by generalized assumptions.